terotil/torneopal-live-scoreboard/CONTRIBUTING.md

 Submit a pull request for contribution.
 Adhering to coding style described below is appreciated.

 ## Key Components

 - `index.html`: Complete application (HTML + CSS + JS in one file)
 - `recorder.js`: Records API responses for testing/debugging
 - `reducer.js`: Filters recorded data to show only changes
+- `console-scoreboard.js`: Console-based scoreboard controller for manual operation and testing
+- `taso/rest/get[Resource].json`: Local API mock.
+Dev server defaults to json and disables cache for this.

 ## Code Style Preferences

 ### JavaScript

 - Use modern ES6+ syntax
 - Use `const` and `let` over `var`
 - Use arrow functions for short functions